OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

   * [Value](src/templates/first-run/value-placemat/) - Provides a clear value proposition and list of features.
   * [Video](src/templates/first-run/video-placemat/) - Provides value through video content.

-#### Utility

-  * [Settings](src/templates/settings/) - Displays common components that may be used within an add-in's settings menu.

-## Add-in Specific Interface Elements

-#### Branding

-  * [Brand Bar](src/templates/generic/brand-bar) - A space in the footer to include your brand name, logo and an optional settings access location.

 #### Navigation

   * [Back Button](src/templates/navigation/back-button) - Shows a task pane with Back and Next Page buttons.
+  * [Nav](src/templates/navigation/nav/) - Provides links to the main areas of an add-in.
+Also called "left nav" or "navigation pane."
+  * [Pivot](src/templates/navigation/pivot/) - Allows users to navigate between different content.
   * [Tab Bar](src/templates/navigation/tab-bar/) - Shows navigation links at the top of the add-in space using icons and labels.

-#### Notifications

-  * [Toast](src/templates/notifications/toast/) - Provides a brief message that fades away after a few seconds.

 #### Utility

+  * [CommandBar](src/templates/notifications/embedded-dialog/) - A surface that houses commands that operate on the content or parent region it resides above.
+  * [Dialog](src/templates/dialog/alert/) - Modal UI overlay that generally provides contextual app information or requires user confirmation/input.
   * [Embedded Dialog](src/templates/notifications/embedded-dialog/) - Displays a dialog inside of the task pane or content add-in.

-## Fabric Components in Standard Add-in Layout

-#### Navigation

-  * [Nav](src/templates/navigation/nav/) - Provides links to the main areas of an add-in.
-Also called "left nav" or "navigation pane."
-  * [Pivot](src/templates/navigation/pivot/) - Allows users to navigate between different content.
+  * [Settings](src/templates/settings/) - Displays common components that may be used within an add-in's settings menu.

 #### Notification

   * [ProgressIndicator](src/templates/notifications/progress-bar/) - Shows the completion status of an operation lasting more than 2 seconds.
   * [Spinner](src/templates/notifications/spinner/) - Indicates to the user that things are processing.

-#### Utility

-  * [CommandBar](src/templates/notifications/embedded-dialog/) - A surface that houses commands that operate on the content or parent region it resides above.
-  * [Dialog](src/templates/dialog/alert/) - Modal UI overlay that generally provides contextual app information or requires user confirmation/input.
+  * [Toast](src/templates/notifications/toast/) - Provides a brief message that fades away after a few seconds.

 ## Design Resources